Ramadan is 30 days … and the eastern regions precede fasting and breaking the fast

-In Abu Dhabi, he added, in the beginning of Ramadan, fasting begins and dawn is at 04:43 and iftar / sunset is at 06:47 (14:04 hours the length of the fasting period).

-As for at the end of Ramadan, the start of fasting and dawn at 04:15 and breakfast / sunset at 07:01 (14:46 hours of the length of the fasting period)

-He mentioned that an astronomer is expected to start the blessed month of Ramadan on Tuesday, April 13, 2021, and the blessed Eid al-Fitr and the first Shawwal will be on Thursday May 13, and thus Ramadan 1442 AH is expected to complete 30 days.
+He mentioned that an astronomer is expected to start the blessed month of Ramadan on Tuesday the 13th of April, and the blessed Eid al-Fitr and the first Shawwal will be on Thursday the 13th of next May, and he is expected to complete the month of Ramadan 30 days.

 Follow our latest local and sports news, and the latest political and economic developments via Google news